Rblakney23/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/TsX8VaG.png" height="80%" width="80%" alt="AD-remoteDesktop"/>
 </p>
 <p>
-In this next part, I used PowerShell to create additional users, and I will choose one of those users and RDP into Client-1.
+In this next part, I used PowerShell to create additional users, picked one random user to RDP into Client-1, and confirmed the successful login.
 </p>
 <br />